fire78625/AI_packing/README.md

 ### Training phase
 First, each original binary executable in training set needs to use tools (ex: IDA Pro) or commands (ex: xxd) to generate 2 category files: .asm file and .byte file

+Executing filterbyte.py to generate bytefile.
+Before executing, please modify the targetdir to your binary file save location and bytedir to the location you want to save bytefile.
+[Notice it used Linux command xxd, so need to execute in Linux-based environment]

-Afterwards, the inputs of training phase are binary executable(PE), .asm file, and .byte file
+Afterwards, the needed inputs of training phase are binary executable(PE), .asm file, and .byte file [Notice that we assume your binary filename is like <xxx>.<extname>]

 The outputs of training phase are 5 models whose file format is .pickle